Holothyrida

 The Holothyrida are a small order of mites in the superorder Parasitiformes.
 No fossils are known.
 With body lengths of more than 2 mm they are relatively large mites, with a heavily sclerotized body.
 It is divided into three families, Allothyridae, Holothyridae, and Neothyridae.
-In a 1998 experimental study, members of the family Allothyridae were found to ignore living animals but readily fed on the body fluids of dead arthropods.
+In a 1998 experimental study, members of the family Allothyridae were found to ignore living animals but readily fed on the body fluids of dead arthropods, making them scavengers.

 The order has a distribution largely confined to former Gondwanan landmasses.
 They are the sister group to Ixodida (ticks).